suomitek/suomitek-appboard/docs/user/access-control.md

 #### Write access to App Repositories

-Likewise to the read access bind users/group Subjects to the Kubeapps `apprepositories-write` ClusterRole in the namespace Kubeapps is installed in for users to create and refresh App Repositories in Kubeapps
+Likewise to the read access bind users/group Subjects to the Suomitek-appboard `apprepositories-write` ClusterRole in the namespace Suomitek-appboard is installed in for users to create and refresh App Repositories in Suomitek-appboard

 ```bash
 export KUBEAPPS_NAMESPACE=suomitek-appboard